 To prevent water from becoming less appealing or unpalatable, as well as to prevent the growth of harmful microorganisms, be sure to empty and thoroughly scrub water containers at least once per day and refill with fresh, clean water.
 Depending on the material the container is made out of and how dirty it has become, you may find it takes some serious scrubbing to get it clean (using a high-powered hose may also be necessary).
 A thoroughly cleaned water container should not have a slimy feel to it and should not have any visible patches of algae, dirt, etc.

 You may need to change certain water containers even more often during the day if you find they become dirty.
-Some residents (such as pigs and ducks) are notorious for getting their drinking water dirty quickly.
+Some residents (such as pigs and Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource.) are notorious for getting their drinking water dirty quickly.
 Additionally, if residents defecate in water or contaminate water with food that breaks up in water and cannot be easily removed, these sources should be changed.
 Between water changes, be sure to remove any plant matter that gets into water sources- for large tanks, a skimmer is a useful tool for this task.

 You’ve likely come across water containers (yours or your residents’) that have started to feel a bit slimy.
 That slime is biofilm, which the Centers for Disease Control and Prevention defines as “a group of microorganisms—often a mix of bacteria, fungi, and amebas—that live together and release a slimy, glue-like substance, which allows them to stick to surfaces.”
 While not all biofilms are harmful, they can change the taste and smell of water sources and can act as a reservoir for harmful pathogens, so be sure to scrub water containers and get rid of any slimy build-up that develops.